 Because she lost.

-She couldn’t beat the sleaziest, buffooniest, creepiest, untrustworthy-est con artist the country has ever called a candidate.
+She couldn’t beat the sleaziest, buffooniest, untrustworthy-est game show host the country has ever called a candidate.
 The right candidate would have won.

 You know, the 47% plus who voted for Bernie Sanders in the primary.

-She could have tapped into all that active enthusiasm and gotten all those votes by choosing a progressive VP, but nope, she chose Tim Kaine—so not a progressive, that one.
+She could have tapped into all that active enthusiasm and gotten all those votes by choosing a progressive VP, but nope, she chose Tim Kaine—so not a progressive, that one (not even pro-choice).
 She basically told a big fat half of the party that she didn’t need them.

-Yeah, sure, she campaigned and made some stops and sent folks like Bernie and Michelle Obama on the road for her—and she did a helluva lot of fundraising, as per her style, but that Trump dude was allllll over the place alllllll the time—I’m talking multiple states a day, even on election day.
+Yeah, sure, she campaigned and made some stops and sent some representatives like Bernie and Michelle Obama on the road for her—and she did a helluva lot of fundraising, as per her style.
+But that Trump dude was allllll over the place alllllll the time—I’m talking multiple states a day, even on election day.
 The man was working it.

 He had way more momentum than she did the whole time, but he still didn’t slow down.
-Plus, he’d already proven that he could say or do any manner of ridiculous, wrong, or chilling thing, and people’d still like the man.
+Plus, he’d already proven he could say or do any manner of ridiculous or wrong thing and people’d still like the man.

 Our candidate, though?